aldolammel/Arma-3-Controlled-Spawn-And-Waypoints-Randomizr-Script/README.md

 ## SCRIPT DETAILS

 - No dependencies from other mods or scripts;
-- Manually define which marks the faction can use as spawn points;
+- Manually define which markers the faction can use as spawn-points;
-- You might create unlimited spawn points for one or more factions;
+- Create unlimited different types of spawn-points (including air paradrop) for one or more factions;
-- Spawn points can be triggered by mission starts, Timer delay (down count), Trigger delay (trigger activation), and Target delay (unit killed or building destroyed);
+- Spawn-points can be triggered by mission starts, Timer delay (down count), Trigger delay (trigger activation), and Target delay (unit killed or building destroyed).
+For more details, check the documentation;
-- Once the spawn points are created, the script will spawn the groups randomly through the faction spawns;
+- Once the spawn-points are created, the script will spawn the groups randomly through their faction spawns;
 - There is no re-spawn.
-Death is death for those units;
+Death is death for units and vehicles spawned by CSWR;
 - Vehicles with turrets spawned by CSWR, when damaged, their gunners never leave the vehicle, doing the last standing in combat until death;
-- Manually define which markers will be used as destinations (waypoints);
+- Manually define which markers will be used as one type of destinations (waypoints) for AI units and vehicles;
 - There are 4 types of destinations: move, watch, hold, and occupy.
-For full details of each of them, check the documentation;
+For more details, check the documentation;
-- Once the destinations are created, the script will take care of taking (or not) the groups there, randomly;
+- Once the destination markers are created, CSWR will take care of taking (or not) the groups there, randomly;
-- Manually set the number of soldiers, who they are, their loadouts, who belongs in each squad type, and even ground vehicles;
+- Manually set the number of soldiers, who they are, their loadouts, who belongs in each squad type, and even ground vehicles and helicopters;
-- There are 7 infantry templates and 6 vehicle templates to customize for each faction;
+- There are 7 infantry templates and 8 vehicle templates to customize (with modded or vanilla things) for each faction;
-- Define easily how many AI groups are in-game, what squad types are, and their behavior: safe, aware, stealth, combat, chaos;
+- Define easily how many AI groups are in-game, what squad types they belong, and their behavior: safe, aware, stealth, combat, chaos.
+For more details, check the documentation;
 - All vehicles and units spawned by CSWR can be (ON/OFF) editable by Zeus;
-- Set if the script should wait for another script load first on the server;
+- Set if the CSWR should wait for another script load first on the server;
 - Debugging: friendly error handling;
-- Debugging: hint monitor to control some numbers;
+- Debugging: hint monitor to control some AI numbers;
-- Debugging: full documentation available;
+- Debugging: full documentation available.
-- Documentation may be updated with each new script version.

 __